quicwg/multipath/draft-ietf-quic-multipath.md

 The Path Identifier associated with the Destination Connection ID is used to identify the path in ACK_MP frames {#ack-mp-frame}.

-Note that the Path Identifier for initial path is always 0.
+Note that the Path Identifier for the initial path is 0.
 Connection IDs which are issued by origin NEW_CONNECTION_ID frames {{Section 19.15. of QUIC-TRANSPORT}}
 MUST be treated as their Path Identifier is 0.